What is a broken or dislocated jaw?

-A broken or dislocated jaw is an injury to the joints that join the lower jawbone to the skull.
-These joints, called the temporomandibular joints, can break, crack, or become “unhinged” from the skull.
-The unhinging of the jaw joints is referred to as a dislocation.
+A broken or dislocated jaw is an injury to one or both of the joints that connect your lower jawbone to the skull.
+Each of these joints is called the temporomandibular joint (TMJ).
+The TMJ can break, crack, or become unhinged from the skull.
+The unhinging of the jaw joint is known as a dislocation.

-Broken, fractured, or dislocated jaws can create problems with eating and breathing.
-Immediate medical attention is required to minimize complications and accelerate healing.
+A broken, fractured, or dislocated jaw can create problems with eating and breathing.
+Immediate medical attention is necessary to minimize complications and accelerate healing.

-Experiencing a facial injury is the primary cause of a broken or dislocated jaw.
+Experiencing facial trauma is the primary cause of a broken or dislocated jaw.
 The jawbone extends from your chin to behind your ear.
 Common types of injury that can cause fractures or dislocations in the jawbone are:

 - physical assault in the face